aavelasq/dsc180-Q2sentiment/README.md

 - To calculate some exploratory statistics and visualizations: run `python run.py data eda`
+    - Runs on each individual artist, both canceled and control
         - Saves a dataframe containing the number of tweets collected per day to `data\out`
         - Saves visualizations of user activity, toxicity, and polarity over time to `data\out`

 - To smooth out short-term trends and compute rolling average of sentiment data: run `python run.py data preprocessing`